Growing Pains (Mary J. Blige album)

-Growing Pains is the eighth studio album by American singer-songwriter Mary J. Blige.
-An R&B album that was released on December 18, 2007, by Geffen Records, it debuted at number 2 on the Billboard 200, selling 629,000 copies in its first week, and reached number one in January 2008.
-Growing Pains was ranked number 29 on Rolling Stones list of the Top 50 Albums of 2007 and was eventually certified Platinum by RIAA.
+Growing Pains is the eighth studio album by American singer-songwriter Mary J. Blige, released on December 18, 2007 by Geffen Records.
+An R&B album, it debuted at number 2 on the Billboard 200, selling 629,000 copies in its first week, before climbing to number one in January 2008.
+Growing Pains was certified Platinum by the RIAA.

-"Work That" was released as the second single on December 18, 2007, and managed to peak inside the top 20 of the Billboard Hot R&B/Hip-Hop Songs and number 65 in the Billboard Hot 100.
-The third official single, "Stay Down" reached the top 40 R&B charts, and was chosen in favor of "Hurt Again", which was originally the third single, but eventually was only a radio single by receiving airplay in Spring 2008.
-Growing Pains was awarded the Best Contemporary R&B Album at the 51st Grammy Awards in February 2009.
+"Just Fine" debuted as the lead single on October 16, 2007, peaking at number 22 on the Billboard Hot 100.
+"Work That" was released as the second single on December 18, 2007.
+Both songs hit the top 20 of the Billboard Hot R&B/Hip-Hop Songs.
+The third single, "Stay Down," reached the top 40 on the R&B chart.

+Growing Pains was noted for its lighter tone in comparison to Blige's previous releases.
+A critical success, Growing Pains ranked at number 29 on Rolling Stones list of the Top 50 Albums of 2007, and won Best Contemporary R&B Album at the 51st Grammy Awards in February 2009.